nicolewhite/algebra.js/index.md

 ### <a name="equations-single-variable"></a> Single Variable

-If the equation only has one variable, solving for that variable will return a fraction object.
+If the equation only has one variable, solving for that variable will return a reduced fraction object.

 ```js
 var x1 = new Expression("x").add(new Fraction(2, 3)).divide(5);